 All battery accessories (connectors, terminal plates, hardware) will be included with a module pallet.
 The pallet will be indicated with an "Accessory" sticker.
 The "Accessory" module pallet will include a base and a top plate.
-3×2 modules will be shipped two high with base plate and top plate on top of the module assembly.
-2×2 modules will be shipped 3 high with base plate and top plate on the module assembly.
+3 x 2 modules will be shipped two high with base plate and top plate on top of the module assembly.
+2 x 2 modules will be shipped 3 high with base plate & top plate on either side of the module assembly.